-ARTICLE 3: RIGHTS OF EMPLOYER
+ARTICLE 3 RIGHTS OF EMPLOYER

+For the purpose of the application of this Agreement, the "Employer" shall be the individual School District referred to in the preamble to this Agreement.
 The Union recognizes the rights of the Employer to operate and manage the schools in accordance with its commitments and responsibilities, and to make and alter from time to time rules and regulations to be observed by employees; such rules and regulations shall not be contrary to any provisions of this Agreement.